JGarza4903/Windows-Server-2022-Lab/README.md

 ## Overview

-This lab demonstrates the setup of an enterprise-style Active Directory domain in **Windows Server 2022**, using only GUI tools.
+This lab demonstrates the setup of an Active Directory domain in **Windows Server 2022**, using only GUI tools.

 The objective was to learn the relationships between **DNS, OUs, user management, and Group Policy** before automating these processes with PowerShell in later projects.